guptavashisht24/shop-pyth./README.md

     * Comment out code in front/__init__py and re-run, then remove comments and runserver

-### Bug
-* db_cache is used to maintain counters for ID generation in tables.
-The incr() method for cached value sale resets timer.

-### TODO
-* Make a landing page
-* Beautify bill generation
-* Make page for analytics purpose
-* Integrate a bar-code generator
-* Integrate a bar code-reader

 ### Sample usage
 * Goto /front
     * Fill out the form